pjosols/flask-and-mongo-datatables/README.md

       pip install -r requirements.txt
       flask run

-Of course you'll need a MongoDB running on localhost, and the 'contracts' collection with a few documents using the keys seen in the table_view.html template: ExpiryDate, ContractId, Vendor, and Note.
+Of course you'll need a MongoDB named 'myDatabase' running on localhost, and the 'contracts' collection with a few documents using the keys seen in the table_view.html template: ExpiryDate, ContractId, Vendor, and Note.

 ## DataTables static files